Third Space Lab Co-Directors

 Assistant Professor of Language and Culture, Language and Culture Center

-Emmanuelle Chiocca earned her M.A. in History from the Université of Bordeaux (2010) in her native France, and her Ph.D. in Instructional Leadership and Academic Curriculum from the University of Oklahoma (2018).
-A “serial” study abroad participant herself, Dr. Chiocca specializes in the investigation of learning experiences that result in perspective transformation and intercultural competence development in international educational contexts.
-She has presented her research on transformative learning, intercultural learning, and international education at various international conferences, including the International Academy for Intercultural Research, the International Association for Intercultural Education, and the Society for Intercultural Education, Training, and Research, and the American Psychological Association.
-Her latest work, Hearts and Minds: Goal-orientation and intercultural communicative competence of ROTC cadets learning critical languages, was published in November 2019 in the journal of Intercultural Education.
+Emmanuelle Chiocca earned two BAs in History and in English from the Université of Bordeaux-Montaigne (France), and her Ph.D. in Instructional Leadership and Academic Curriculum from the University of Oklahoma (2018).
+Before joining DKU, Dr. Chiocca taught at the University of Oklahoma in the US, at the Sorbonne Université of Paris Nord, in a high-security facility, and in prep schools in France.
+She specializes in the investigation of learning experiences that result in perspective transformation and intercultural competence development in international educational contexts.
+She has presented her research on transformative learning, language and intercultural teaching and learning, and international education at various international conferences, including the International Academy for Intercultural Research, the International Association for Intercultural Education, and the Society for Intercultural Education, Training, and Research, and the American Psychological Association.
+Her latest work, “Talking with ‘Others’: Experiences and perspective transformation in a short-term study abroad program” was published in May 2021 in Frontiers: The Interdisciplinary Journal of Study Abroad.
+She is currently working on a manuscript on the experiences of students with video eTandem in an elementary languaculture course, co-writing a piece with Dr. Zhang Xin on the motivation of international students to attend joint-venture universities in China, and co-leading with Dr. Stephanie Anderson (and their respective students) an interdisciplinary, multilingual, and multimodal project on stories for children.

 Xin Zhang, Ph.D.